Regional Director of Family Engagement

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute walkthrough of what powers Alpha's model, from AI-driven instruction to the guides who facilitate it.
+A one-minute walkthrough of what makes Alpha's model effective, from AI-powered instruction to the facilitators who support it.

 👉 Quick look (1 min)